Chautauqua County, New York: Geography

 According to the U.S. Census Bureau, the county has a total area of 1500 sqmi, of which 1060 sqmi is land and 440 sqmi (29%) is water.

 Chautauqua County, in the southwestern corner of New York State, along the New York-Pennsylvania border, is the westernmost of New York's counties.
 Chautauqua Lake is located in the center of the county, and Lake Erie is its northern border.

 Part of the Eastern Continental Divide runs through Chautauqua County.
 The area that drains into the Conewango Creek (including Chautauqua Lake) eventually empties into the Gulf of Mexico; the rest of the county's watershed empties into Lake Erie and via Lake Ontario and the St. Lawrence Seaway into the North Atlantic Ocean.
 This divide, known as the Chautauqua Ridge, can be used to mark the border between the Southern Tier and the Niagara Frontier.
-It is also a significant dividing point in the county's geopolitics, with the "North County" being centered on Dunkirk and the "South County" centered on Jamestown each having their own interests.
+It is also a significant dividing point in the county's political scene, with the "North County" being centered on Dunkirk and the "South County" centered on Jamestown each having their own interests.

 The county is generally composed of rolling hills and valleys, with elevations ranging anywhere between 1100 and 2100 feet, although the land within a few miles of Lake Erie is generally flat and at an elevation of 1000 feet or lower.
 The lowest point in the county is Lake Erie, at 571 ft, and the highest point is Gurnsey Benchmark at 2180 ft.